-It is important that you notify us of any changes in your benefit status.
+It is important that you inform us of any changes that might affect your benefit status.
 This will help us effectively deliver your benefits.
 Please contact us as soon as possible with changes such as:

 - Change of address or phone number

-- Change of marital status
+- Change in marital status

 - Change of covered dependent status

 - A covered dependent who enrolls in any other group vision plan